pragmint/open-practices/practices/follow-functional-core-imperative-shell.md

 To facilitate this transition smoothly, it's recommended that developers with more knowledge mentor other developers through pair programming sessions.
 Additionally, fostering an environment of knowledge sharing, providing resources, and allocating time for developers to study the practice can greatly aid in its adoption and understanding across the team.

-### Is Not Incompatible with Object-Oriented Programming
+### Is Incompatible with Object-Oriented Programming

 The Functional Core, Imperative Shell practice is not mutually exclusive with Object-Oriented Programming (OOP) principles.
 As long as the functional core remains free of side effects, it can coexist within an object-oriented architecture.